cngvl/cngvl/README.md

 Projects that I'm currently working on 🧱 ...
 * Building my personal portfolio
-* Brushing up on my JS with simple projects
+* Brushing up on my JS with small projects ( simple calculator with JS )
 * Slowly chipping away at LeetCode questions 💀💀💀
 <br>